emmabostian/developer-portfolios/CONTRIBUTING.md

 Your branch is up to date with 'origin/master'.
 ```

-If your aren't on `master`, resolve outstanding files / commits and checkout the `master` branch
+If you aren't on the `master` branch, resolve outstanding files/commits and checkout the `master` branch

 ```shell
 $ git checkout master